 Smearing techniques are commonly used in generating configurations~\cite{Morningstar_1}, reducing statistical errors, and analyzing observables in lattice simulations~\cite{Allton_1,Y_Aoki3,Alexandrou_1,Teper_1}.
 The computational times of the overlap Dirac operator typically become very long; therefore, to smoothen fluctuations of configurations and reduce computational time, smearing is occasionally performed on the link variables a few times.

 One of the most frequently employed smearing techniques is APE~\cite{Ape1} smearing, which is used for determining the lattice spacing through the analysis of static potential.
-In section~\ref{sec:appendix_1}, we apply APE smearing to the link variables and estimate the lattice spacing.
+In subsection~\ref{sec:1_1}, we apply APE smearing to link variables and estimate the lattice spacing.

-To clarify any unforeseen and unclear effects on observables that could arise from utilizing the smeared link variables, we apply APE smearing to the link variables of the standard configurations at the low and finite temperatures and prepare two types of conﬁgurations with the smeared link variables as described below: (1) smearing is performed on the spatial components of the lattice, which is mentioned as 3D.
-(2) Smearing is performed on the four-dimensional components of the lattice, which is mentioned as 4D.
+To clarify any unforeseen and unclear effects on observables that could arise from utilizing the smeared link variables, we apply APE smearing to link variables of standard configurations at low and high temperatures and prepare two types of conﬁgurations with the smeared link variables as described below: (1) smearing is applied to the spatial components of the lattice indicated as 3D.
+(2) Smearing is applied to the four-dimensional components of the lattice indicated as 4D.

-We perform smearing to the link variables varying the number of smearing repetitions $N$ from 6 to 40 and setting the weight factor to $\alpha = 0.5$ and calculate low-lying eigenvalues and eigenvectors of the massless overlap Dirac operator from these link variables.
+We perform smearing to link variables varying the number of smearing repetitions $N$ from 6 to 40 and setting the weight factor to $\alpha = 0.5$, and calculate low-lying eigenvalues and eigenvectors of the massless overlap Dirac operator from these link variables.

 We first compute the same observables as in the previous sections and then evaluate the chiral condensate, which is an order parameter for chiral symmetry breaking.
-Table~\ref{tb:app2_top} presents the numerical findings obtained using the configurations at the low temperature.
+Table~\ref{tb:app2_top} represents the numerical findings obtained using the configurations at low temperature.

 After six rounds of the three-dimensional smearing, the monopole density decreases compared to the density of the configurations without smearing.
 However, the values remain unchanged when further smearing is performed.
-Additionally, the numerical results show that the absolute value of the topological charges, the number of instantons and anti-instantons, the number density of the instantons and anti-instantons, and the topological susceptibility decrease with increasing the number of iterations of the three-dimensional smearing.
+Additionally, the numerical results show that the absolute value of the topological charges, the number of instantons and anti-instantons, the number density of instantons and anti-instantons, and the topological susceptibility decrease with increasing number of iterations of the three-dimensional smearing.

-In contrast with the numerical results of three-dimensional smearing, the monopole density decreases by increasing the number of four-dimensional smearing iterations.
+In contrast with the numerical results of three-dimensional smearing, the monopole density decreases with increasing number of four-dimensional smearing iterations.
 However, the absolute value of the topological charges, the number density of instantons and anti-instantons, and the topological susceptibility remain unchanged.